The Jewish story of Myanmar is small now, but it was not always small.

 Myanmar's 1948 independence did not erase Jewish life.
 In some ways the early post-independence period even preserved ties.
 Myanmar recognized Israel, diplomatic relations were established, and the synagogue remained open.
 But the long arc bent toward emigration.
 Nationalization under military rule after 1962, shrinking business space, and the general instability of the country pushed more families out.

 That is why modern accounts keep returning to the Samuels family.
-They became the trustees not only of a building but of continuity itself.
+They became trustees of the building and of continuity itself.

 Preservation turned the synagogue into an interfaith and heritage site